bersalazar/sinkingstone.com/content/about/index.md

 Perhaps because I am afraid, and he gives me courage."

 --**Gandalf, a character by J.R.R.
 Tokien**

-"Taking drugs while depressed is like putting a coat when it rains."

-"We are meat bags of salt water, lipids, proteins and chemicals, that emerged from endoplasmic sewage, and are now capable of having an experience."

---**Unknown**

 "When you throw a stone into the water, it hurries by the swiftest possible path to the bottom.
 It is like this when Siddhartha has a goal, a resolve.
 He does nothing — he waits, he thinks, he fasts — but he passes through the things of this world _like a stone through water_, without doing anything, without moving; he is drawn and lets himself fall [...].